vrmarcelino/CCMetagen/README.md

                         RefSeq or nt.
 Default = nt
   -du DEPTH_UNIT, --depth_unit DEPTH_UNIT
                         Desired unit for Depth(abundance) measurmeents.
-                        Default = nc (nu,mber of nucleotides overlapping each template).
+                        Default = nc (number of nucleotides overlapping each template).
 Alternatively, you can keep the KMA default depth (number of nucleotides overlaping the template, divided by the lengh of the template).
-This would be better suitable for when using reference databases containing genes only (e.g. UNITE).
+This is suitable for when using reference databases
+                        containing genes only (e.g. UNITE).
 If you use the 'kma' option, remember to change the default --depth parameter accordingly.
 Valid options are nc and kma